 If you think you are eligible for either bursary, please complete the application form and Income Declaration form, providing proof of any benefits and household income.

-The 16-19 Bursary Policy 2020/21 and application form is available on the College's website, from the Finance office or Sixth Form office.
+The Developing Futures 16-19 Bursary Policy 2023/24 and application form will be available on the College's website, from the Finance office or Sixth Form office, from June 2023.